sethvargo/ratchet/README.md

     possible, but most CI systems also don't support these advanced YAML features.

-    Similarly, Ratchet does not support expansion or inteprolation, since those values cannot be guaranteed to be known at compile time.
+    Similarly, Ratchet does not support expansion or interpolation, since those values cannot be guaranteed to be known at compile time.
 For example, Ratchet will ignore the following `${{ }}` reference in a GitHub Actions
     workflow: